 Wanderlust may be contagious.
 It seems that travel has become essential to living a well-rounded life, and I saw proof when I attended the 2018 NY Times Travel Show last weekend.
 Thousands of the travel-curious and travel-inspired flocked to the 15th annual trade event at the Javits Center.
-As a traveler myself, I found the curiosity and inspiration exhilarating.
+As a travel writer, I found the curiosity and inspiration exhilarating.
 Here’s why.

 It appears as if more and more people are interested in learning about travel, sharing their travel experiences, and promoting travel.
 A walk through the main exhibit space guided me on an exciting tour around the globe.
 I tasted wine from Israel, and learned about other destinations in the Middle East.
 I became more curious about Croatia, South Africa, and Turkey.
 And I discovered colorful traditional dress from Indonesia and Bahia, Brazil.